 Plenty of us take footwear for granted, but when it comes to outfitting babies, it’s important to know what design features to look for when browsing shoe racks filled with shoes for tiny feet.
-Because the muscles in Baby’s feet are still growing and gaining strength, you’ll want to settle upon non-constrictive shoes that offer her plenty of support, if you go for shoes at all.
-Before Baby starts walking her feet won’t need much protection, so shoes are really only important for looks or for keeping her little toes warm.
+Because the muscles in Baby’s feet are still growing and gaining strength, you’ll want to settle upon non-constrictive shoes that offer them plenty of support, if you go for shoes at all.
+Before Baby starts walking their feet won’t need much protection, so shoes are really only important for looks or for keeping their little toes warm.
 The next time the two of you head to the store, consider these three footwear factors.

 The operative word here is “soft.”
 Baby’s first shoes should have extra-plush soles and flexibility throughout.
-If the shoe doesn’t bend easily in all directions, it’ll need to be broken in, and Baby can probably stand to wait to start figuring out how to break shoes in until her first pair of hiking boots or Birkenstocks.
+If the shoe doesn’t bend easily in all directions, it’ll need to be broken in, and Baby can probably stand to wait to start figuring out how to break shoes in until their first pair of hiking boots or Birkenstocks.

 The bottom line